Laos food is vibrant, colorful, packed with herbs and chilies, and the combinations of ingredients are guaranteed to thrill your taste-buds.

 Next comes the strips of pork sausage, spears of cucumbers, whole green onions, carrots and pickled turnips, and then usually some pork floss.
-When your eyes are sufficiently bigger than your stomach, the final touch is made by a few end-to-end layers of sweet and spicy red sauce.
+When your eyes are sufficiently bigger than your stomach, the final touch is complete with a few end-to-end layers of sweet and spicy red sauce.

-The sandwich is cut in half, and most people walk away eating the first half while carrying the second half bagged to-go.
-A full-option baguette will range from 10,000-20,000 Kip depending on your order, and pre-made ones can be as cheap as 5,000 LAK (Laos Kip) a the bus stop.
+The sandwich is cut in half, and most people walk away eating the first half while carrying the second half to-go.
+A full-option baguette will range from 10,000-20,000 Kip depending on your order, and to-go (smaller) ones can be as cheap as 5,000 LAK at the bus stop.